-Blended and Unblended Rates: The detailed billing report enables customers to perform detailed cost analyses on their usage.
+Blended and Unblended Rates: You can use the detailed billing report to perform detailed cost analyses on your usage.
 AWS meters usage in hourly increments; for each product resource in use, a rate is applied for operations performed by usage type in that hour, with each operation comprising a line item.
 The hourly report shows both blended and unblended rates for each line item.
 An unblended rate is the cost per hour for a product, usage type, and the operation performed.
 A blended rate is an average rate calculated for identical instance usage in an Availability Zone for members of a consolidated billing family.

-The following list describes the primary uses that AWS intends for the detailed billing report:
+The following list describes the aims of the detailed billing report:

-Making both the blended and unblended rates and costs for every hour of usage transparent to customers.
+Making both the blended and unblended rates and costs for every hour of usage transparent.
 Unblended costs correspond to the published rate for a product and operation in a region with no discounts applied for eligible Reserved Instances in the account family.
-For more information about blended and unblended rates, see Blended Rates for Consolidated Billing Accounts
+For more information about blended and unblended rates, see Blended Rates for Consolidated Billing Accounts.

-Enabling customers to locate the exact time at which usage switched to lower costs pricing tiers based on volume.
+Enabling you to locate the exact time at which usage switched to lower-cost pricing tiers based on volume.
 Lower rates apply automatically when usage reaches the next tier of volume rates.
-You can tell when a transition to a lower-priced tier occurs because two line items appear for two partial hours of usage, one each for the higher and lower rate, respectively.
+You can tell when a transition to a lower-priced tier occurs because two line items appear for two partial hours of usage, one each for the higher and lower rate.

 To learn more about consolidated billing and the potential savings that apply when you purchase Reserved Instances, see the following topics: